Demerara sugar is natural brown sugar made by partially refining sugar cane extract.

-It’s a more nutritious product than what we know as “light” and “dark” brown sugar, which is made by adding molasses to fully refined white sugar, which is stripped of its nutrients.
+It’s a more nutritious product than what we know as “light” and “dark” brown sugar.
+These are made by adding molasses to fully refined white sugar, which is stripped of its nutrients.

-(Molasses itself is a by-product of sugar cane refining.
-It’s the residue that is left after all the sugar crystals are extracted from the cane juice.)
+Molasses itself is a by-product of sugar cane refining.
+It’s the residue that is left after all the sugar crystals are extracted from the cane juice.

 Demerara sugar is named after the Demerara colony in Guyana, a small independent state on the north coast of South America, where the style of sugar was first produced.

 Quite a few dessert and candy recipes call for caramelized sugar, which means placing white granulated sugar in a pan and heating it until the sugar browns and takes on a caramel flavor.

-But you can skip this step entirely by substituting Demerara sugar.
+But you can skip this step entirely by substituting demerara sugar.

-Note that in recipes requiring a cup or more of sugar, more butter or other fat needs to be added to compensate for the lower moisture compared to brown sugar.)
+Note that in recipes requiring a cup or more of sugar, more butter or other fat needs to be added to compensate for the lower moisture compared to brown sugar.